lutrampal/bullgammator/README.md

 ## Prerequisites
 NodeJS, see: https://nodejs.org/en/

-Angular is used for the UI:
-`npm install -g @angular/cli`

-Mocha is used for unit testing:
+To install all the dependencies, run this command both from the `emulator/` and the `ui/` directories :
-`npm install -g mocha`
+`npm install`

 [JSDoc](https://github.com/jsdoc3/jsdoc) is used to generate the API documentation.

 ## Running the UI
 From the `ui/` directory, run `ng serve -o` to start a local development web server on port 4200.
 It can then be accessed at `localhost:4200`

-## Running the unit test
+## Running the unit tests
 Tests for each instruction can be run from the `emulator/` directory with:
 `npm test`